Understand what RPE means in lifting, and if it’s distinct, grasp the concept of RiR in lifting.

 Truth be told, most don’t understand these indicators and solely rely on what other gym bros have told them about RiR and RPE so their gains suffer as a result.

-Therefore, newer lifters should avoid RiR and RPE because they are advanced tools that can disrupt their progression if they do not understand their previous objective performance measures or fully comprehend what is RiR in lifting and what is RPE in lifting.
+Therefore, newer lifters should avoid RiR and RPE because they are advanced tools that can disrupt their progression if they do not understand their previous objective performance measures or fully comprehend the concepts of RiR and RPE in lifting.

 References